raddad772/raddad772.github.io/_posts/2025-03-24-speed_boost.md

 VDP_tick();
 ```

-I could easily represent this as a function pointer to one of 5 functions.
+The only thing that really matters to the core is that they happen in the correct order.
+And I could easily represent this as a function pointer to one of 5 functions.

 I also realized that the "output" cycles_til_next_z80/m68k depended totally on the input.
 So if I included a part in the table that points to the next index, and made sure I got the ordering correct, I wouldn't even need to keep track of "cycles til next tick" for any component at all.